cilium/cilium/Documentation/kubernetes/compatibility.rst

 Cilium is compatible with multiple Kubernetes API Groups.
 Some are deprecated or beta, and may only be available in specific versions of Kubernetes.

-All Kubernetes versions listed are compatible with Cilium:
+All Kubernetes versions listed are e2e tested and guaranteed to be compatible with this Cilium version.
+Older Kubernetes versions not listed here do not have Cilium support.
+Newer Kubernetes versions, while not listed, will depend on the backward compatibility offered by Kubernetes.

 +------------------------------------+---------------------------+----------------------------+
 | k8s Version                        | k8s NetworkPolicy API     | CiliumNetworkPolicy        |